benchristel/process-to-processes/src/about-this-book/should-you-read.md

 ## Which Part of This Book Should You Read?

+Don't skip the initial chapter on [Myths and Misconceptions](../myths-and-misconceptions).
+After reading that...

 You should read [Part I](../programming) if you write or test computer programs.

 You should read [Part II](../working-with-others) if you are a programmer working with other programmers.